clojurewerkz/elastisch/README.md

 ## Project Maturity

 Elastisch is a not a young project.
-Started in late 2011, it has been used in production since early days.
+Started in late 2011, it has been used in production since the early days.
 Elastisch API is stabilized.
 1.0 has been released in September 2012.